agapius/Quantitative-analysis-German-Court-law/readme.md

 	* medium that is cited
 	* gives us the e.g. possibility to query all JSon BGH and give us a dictionary with the people cited and the numer of citations

-### Store the documents in the JSon Format in a database (Computer/Database: MongoDB,...)
-1. MongoDB seems like a pretty good option.
-2. MongoDB has been recommended to me
-3. MongoDB entschieden

 ### Build powerful analytics engine
 1. Think about storage options for all decisions considering query speeds